mlee22ph/Project4_Group11_AR_GP_ML/README.md

 ## Conclusion

-This Skin Cancer Prediction and Classification streamlit is able to offer early screeening for skin cancer prediction based on four criteria.
-The classification using using images has not been able to yield reliable prediction and need further work to improve.
+This Skin Cancer Prediction and Classification streamlit is able to offer early screening for skin cancer prediction based on four criteria.
+Classification using the RGB dataset produce robust result but the classification using images has not been able to yield reliable prediction and need further work to improve.

 ## References